 When you decide to bring the horse back into work, make sure you get a saddle and bit fitted, so you know that you aren’t going to be causing any problems or soreness.
 You may find that your young Thoroughbred changes shape as they grow up and gain muscle, so it is worth checking the fitting of your saddle regularly.
 Make sure they are on a regular worming and dental treatment program, and that their hooves are in good order.

 Racehorses are generally ridden in groups.
 Therefore, start off riding with another horse, whether out hacking (they are usually good to hack and quiet in traffic), or in the school.
 Start by following another horse, then by leading.
 If you can, ride with different horses, rather than the same one, to prevent separation issues.
 If you are riding in an arena or field, have the accompanying horse stand in the centre and work your horse on the outside.
 In time, and when you feel confident, start riding on your own.
 One of the most common problems I see with ex-racehorses is napping, as they are so used to being in a group, but you can avoid this by slowly building a partnership before approaching more challenging situations.

 Don’t ask your horse into an outline before you have a true forward movement in walk, trot and canter, which can be held in a decent rhythm.
 Encourage your horse to work “long and low” to build up the topline and back muscles.
-I personally don’t use them, but I have had a lot of positive feedback about using Pessoa’s for this reason.
+I sometimes use an Equi Ami, and I have had a lot of positive feedback about using Pessoa’s for this reason.